ayusuf9/ayusuf9/README.md

 - 👋 Hi, I’m Yusuf Abdul
-- 👀 I’m interested in Data and Engineering
+- 👀 I’m interested in DS and Machine Learning
 - 🌱 I’m currently a Graduate student at UC Berkeley

 <!---